ATOMScience-org/AMPL/README.md

 ### More information on AMPL usage
 - More information on AMPL usage can be found in [Advanced AMPL usage](#Advanced-AMPL-usage)
 &nbsp;
 &nbsp;

----
-<a name="Example-AMPL-usage"></a>
-## Example AMPL usage
-- Jupyter Notebooks with AMPL examples will be shared on the GitHub page.
-Check back soon.
-&nbsp;
-&nbsp;